- Departments H-Z

 In 2012, a project team made up of SWM staff was assigned to identify problems, partners, and solutions to improve water quality in Swan Creek.

 Pierce County contracted with GeoEngineers to research information about the Swan Creek basin, collect additional data and create an action plan.
 The final product is the Swan Creek Watershed Characterization and Action Plan.
-It was completed in 2015 and includes strategies to improve water quality and reduce sediment in the creek and reprioritization of stormwater facilities and needed actions, upgrades and repairs.
+Completed in 2015, it includes strategies to improve water quality and reduce sediment in the creek.

-The Swan Creek Implementation Team formed after the plan was completed and meets quarterly to coordinate actions within Swan Creek Basin.
-Team partners including staff from the Puyallup Tribe of Indians, City of Tacoma, Tacoma Water, Pierce Conservation District, Metro Parks Tacoma, Puyallup River Watershed Council, Friends of Swan Creek Watershed, Port of Tacoma, citizens, university faculty and more.
+The Swan Creek Implementation Team meets quarterly to coordinate actions within the Swan Creek Basin.
+Team partners include staff from the Puyallup Tribe of Indians, the City of Tacoma, Tacoma Water, Pierce Conservation District, Metro Parks Tacoma, the Puyallup River Watershed Council, Friends of Swan Creek Watershed, the Port of Tacoma, citizens, university faculty and more.

 The team is a committee of the Puyallup River Watershed Council.
 For more information, contact Pierce County Lead Entity Coordinator Lisa Spurrier.